RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

       - except for a right to vote (s 41)
       - a right to trial by jury (s 80)
       - freedom of religion (s 116)
-      - a right to reasonable compensation where the Crown acquires a person’s property (s 51(xxxi))
+      - a right to reasonable compensation where the Crown acquires a person's property (s 51(xxxi))
       - and the right of citizens not to be discriminated against by governments in other states (s 117).
     - Implied rights
       - Dietrich v The Queen (1992) 177 CLR 292
-        - an implied right to a fair trial (also known as the right to ‘due process’).
+        - an implied right to a fair trial (also known as the right to 'due process').
       - Australian Capital Television Pty Ltd v Commonwealth (1992) 177 CLR 106
         - implied right to freedom of political communication.
   - Commonwealth and state relationship